 CFC Hero Award

-A CFC hero is a person who implemented a successful CFC campaign and went above and beyond the call of duty in service to the campaign.
+A CFC hero is a person who exemplified excellence for the campaign.
 This recognition will be awarded to up to three outstanding key CFC campaign representatives (APO/UPO/Keyperson).

 **Hero’s may be nominated by an agency head/commander, another CFC Key Volunteer, or self-nominated.
 Units/Departments must be a recognized entity under a Federal Agency/Command with its own unit code.
 The CFC Hawaii-Pacific award committee will nominate three CFC Hawaii-Pacific Hero Awardees to the Office of Personnel Management (OPM) for the opportunity to become a National CFC Hero.